BillBohan/NISC/README.md

 # NISC
 A single instruction set processor architecture
 This is my first time using Github.
-Currently only specifications are given and may be further refined.
+Currently only preliminary specifications are given and may be further refined.
 Suggestions and requests are welcome.
-When I figure out how I would like to list proposals and have a vote on which to implement.
+When I figure out how to do it I would like to list proposals and have a vote on which to implement.
 Implementing this might be a good project for a processor design course.
 VHDL code to follow when specs are firm.
 ## About NISC